A beautiful end result starts with good preparation!

 -

-Using a dull tool, remove excess muscle tissue and fat from the skin by pulling or gently scraping.
+Using a fleshing tool, remove excess muscle tissue and fat from the skin by gently scraping.

 The two handled fleshing knife is held at a slight angle as you push the flesh off the hide.
 The ulu is held used in the same way but has more concentrated contact points with the beam.